chopsuey5000/SmartCitizen.doc/docs/start.md

 The noise sensor is based on an electret microphone.
 For the version 1.0, the audio signal is passed through an operational amplifier configured as band pass filter.

+For the version 1.0, WM-61A was used for the microphone.

-For the version 1.1, the amplification step was modified adding a variable gain, allowing us to measure very low and very high signals.
+For the version 1.1, POM-3044P-R was used.
+The amplification step was modified adding a variable gain, allowing us to measure very low and very high signals.

+<a href="http://industrial.panasonic.com/www-data/pdf/ABA5000/ABA5000CE22.pdf" target="_blank">WM-61A datasheet</a>
+<a href="http://www.farnell.com/datasheets/40113.pdf" target="_blank">POM-3044P-R datasheet</a>

 ![SHT21 Sensor](img/sensor_board_SHT21.jpg)